rwtourdot/linker/README.md

 #### Create Linked Read Matrix

 A local alignment map can be extracted from any long or linked read technology.
-This map does not contain any allele information but can more clearly show translocations and inversions.
+This map does not contain any allelic information but can more clearly show translocations and inversions.

 ```
 ./linker matrix -i ./input.bam -e tenx -c chr4 -b 10000 -n august15